-Together with the General Directorate of Youth and Sports, TOKI is working with the Ministry of Finance and the Galatasaray Football Club to build the Ali Sami Yen Tourism and Trade Complex.
+Together with the General Directorate of Youth and Sports, TOKİ has worked with the Ministry of Finance and the Galatasaray Football Club to build the Ali Sami Yen Tourism and Trade Complex.
 Located on an extremely valuable piece of property in the center of Istanbul, the current stadium is small, obsolete and potential hazardous if an earthquake strikes.
-Seeking to use such valuable property to its full potential, the General Directorate of Youth and Sports has worked with the Istanbul Metropolitan Municipality and the honorable Recep Tayyip Erdoğan, Prime Minister of Turkey, to develop a land-use plan that would encompass the full variety of concerns common to the stakeholders.
-The project is going to be realized through TOKI's revenue sharing model.
-Now that the four-party protocol has been signed and a contracting firm chosen using TOKI's income-sharing tender process, the construction of Aslantepe Stadium began in October 2007.
-In Seyrantepe, an ultra-modern, multipurpose sports complex with a seating capacity for 52,000 and a retractable roof is ready to take shape.
-There will be 4,500 parking spaces available to ease congestion in an area where parking is almost impossible at any hour of the day or night.
+Seeking to use such valuable property to its full potential, the General Directorate of Youth and

+Sports has worked with the Istanbul Metropolitan Municipality and the honorable Recep Tayyip Erdoğan, Prime Minister of Turkey, to develop a land-use plan that would encompass the full variety of concerns common to the stakeholders.
+The project has been realized through TOKİ's revenue sharing model.
+In Seyrantepe, an ultra-modern, multi-purpose sports complex with a seating capacity for 52,000 and a retractable roof is ready to take shape.
+There are 4,500 parking spaces available to ease congestion in an area where parking is almost impossible at any hour of the day or night.

-As part of this project, the 34,640 square meter property that currently hosts the Ali Sami Yen Stadium, which is owned by the General Directorate of Youth and Sports and is under a 49-year lease to Galatasaray Football Club, will be developed as a tourism and commercial center and urban social infrastructure areas will be built on this property.
-In return, the property in Seyrantepe will be signed over to the Treasury and transferred to TOKİ following the approval of the Ministry of Finance.
-TOKİ will build a 157,840-square meter multi-purpose sports facility under the incomesharing model on this property, which will again be owned by the General Directorate of Youth and Sports.
+As part of this project, the 34,640 square meter property that currently hosts the Ali Sami Yen Stadium, which is owned by the General Directorate of Youth and Sports and is under a 49-year lease to Galatasaray Football

+Club, has been developed as a tourism and commercial center and urban social infrastructure areas will be built on this property.
+In return, the property in Seyrantepe has been signed over to the Treasury and transferred to TOKİ following the approval of the Ministry of Finance.
+TOKİ will build a 157,840-square meter multi-purpose sports facility under the income-sharing model on this property, which will again be owned by the General Directorate of Youth and Sports.
 The General Directorate of Youth and Sports will once again lease the stadium that will be built to Galatasaray Football Club for a term of 49 years.